Presenting higher stacks as simplicial schemes: -hypergroupoids

-\begin{lemma} A morphism $f$ is a trivial relative $n$-dimensional hypergroupoid if and only if it is a relative $n$-dimensional hypergroupoid and a weak equivalence. \end{lemma} \begin{proof} The "only if" part is immediate.
+\begin{lemma} A morphism $f$ is a trivial $n$-hypergroupoid if and only if it is an $n$-hypergroupoid and a weak equivalence. \end{lemma} \begin{proof} The ``only if'' part is immediate.
 For the converse, note that $f$ is a trivial fibration, so has the right lifting property (RLP) with respect to all cofibrations, and consider the maps $\L^i_0 \to \pd\Delta^i \to \Delta^i$.
 Since $f$ has exact RLP with respect to $\L^i_0 \to \Delta^i$ for $i>n$, and RLP with respect to $\pd\Delta^i \to \Delta^i$ for all $i\ge n$, it follows that $f$ has exact RLP with respect to $\pd\Delta^i \to \Delta^i$ for all $i>n$.
 It therefore remains only to prove uniqueness of the lift for $i=n$.

 Consider the pushout $\pd \Delta^{n+1}=\L^{n+1}_0\cup_{\pd \Delta^n}\Delta^n$.
 Since $\pd\Delta^n \to \L^{n+1}_0$ is a cofibration, exact RLP with respect to $\pd\Delta^n \to \Delta^n$ will follow from exact RLP with respect to $\L^{n+1}_0\to \pd\Delta^{n+1}$.
 This now follows from exact RLP with respect to $\L^{n+1}_0\to \Delta^{n+1}$, since both $\L^{n+1}_0\to \pd\Delta^{n+1}$ and $\pd\Delta^{n+1}\to \Delta^{n+1}$ are cofibrations. \end{proof}